gabrielbacich/AutoTrades/README.md

 ### Environment Variables

-Enter `env.example` and fill in your credentials:
+Go to `env.example` and fill in your credentials:

 ```bash
 # Account 1 Configuration